dantrr/100-days-of-code/log.md

 ### Day 11

-Today's Progress: became a legend with nested loops in swift.
+Today's Progress: became a legend with nested loops in swift, also learned indexed strings.

-Thoughts:

-Links:
+Thoughts: my brain melted today, but i figured out better how nested while loops work.

 ### Day 12

-Today's Progress:
+Today's Progress: learned string slicing and call functions.

-Thoughts:

-Links:
+Thoughts: was easier but still a lot of learning.

+### Day 13